Return to Index

 - Balloon valvuloplasty —A balloon is inflated in the valve to stretch out the surrounding tissue.
 This may provide temporary relief of symptoms, but the valve may become blocked again.

 - Mitral valve replacement—the valve is replaced with a mechanical or tissue valve

 - Get regular medical care.
 This includes basic checkups and heart tests.

 - Take antibiotics before any dental cleaning, dental work, or other invasive procedures if it is recommended by your doctor.
 Not all patients with mitral stenosis need antibiotics for these procedures.

 - Eat a healthy diet that is low in salt.
 Work with the doctor or dietitian to plan a healthy diet for your child.
 This may help decrease the pressure in your child’s heart and improve symptoms.

 - Monitor blood pressure.
 Inform the doctor if your child seems to be developing high blood pressure .

 - Treat strep throat infections right away to avoid rheumatic fever, which can cause scarring of the heart valve.

-- Always make sure your child finishes all of the antibiotics given, even if he feels better.
+- Always make sure your child finishes all of the antibiotics given, even if symptoms improve.

 - Reviewer: Kari Kassir, MD